 The moment we part ways, he saw one of his friends bought a taco and ate by himself.
 He disapproved, I guess.
 So he handed us money to buy our tacos.

 I can still remember how he rummaged in his pockets, looking for cash.
 And after he handed it over, he bid goodbye (yes, we’re hungry, thank you).

 Though a little act of generosity, it taught me a valuable lesson.
 And the best part is, Salio and I has been friends since then.
 Thanks bro.

 Lesson: Observe the people around and try to understand what they need.
 If you can provide, go make it happen.

 3. Generosity of Time

-William, a guitar tech, was referred by a music friend whom had experienced William’s genius.
+William, a guitar tech, was referred by a music friend who had experienced William’s genius.
 I visited his place with my defective guitar and asked him to fix it.
 Though he looks calm, I know he’s hurrying to finish some of his projects.
 Did I interrupt him?